-or IQA.
+Either course leader or IQA.
 In some cases, it may be appropriate for both to attend.

-- To present fully completed documentation regarding extenuating circumstances. - To answer any questions relating to the achievement of individual students on the pathway. - To be present for the whole time that their pathway is under consideration.
+- To present fully completed documentation to support all awards and credits for which approval is being requested. - To present fully completed documentation regarding extenuating circumstances. - To answer any questions relating to the achievement of individual students on the pathway. - To be present for the whole time that their pathway is under consideration.